pivotal/docs-tap/scst-sign/configuring.md

 * `spec.verification.images[].namePattern`: image name patterns for which the policy is enforced.
-Each image name pattern is mapped to the required public keys and, optionally, a secret that grants authentication to the private registry where images and signatures that match a given pattern are stored.
+Each image name pattern is mapped to the required public keys and optionally, a secret that grants authentication to the private registry where images and signatures that match a given pattern are stored.

 The following is an example `ClusterImagePolicy`: